Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 ## Metadata

-For the each directory a "source.metadata.csv" file is provided to see the information of data.
+For each directory a "source.metadata.csv" file is provided to see the information of data.

 ## References